-No protest and no appeal may be lodged against a decision of the International Jury entailing or not:
+No protest and no appeal may be lodged against an immediate decision of the International Jury entailing or not including but not limited to:

-- a drop of position
+- a drop change of position

+- a long lap penalty(ies)

+- a time penalty given instead of any penalty not subject to protest or appeal

 - a Ride Through

+- a cancellation of the lap concerned for a rider exceeding the track limits during practices

 - a disqualification from the practice sessions or races by means of a Black Flag or Black Flag with Orange Disc

 - a fine for speeding in the pit lane

 - a grid penalty for the race of the event

 - a disqualification from the practice session or the race following a positive result to the breath alcohol test carried out at such event.

-No protest may be lodged against a decision of whether a rider is actively competing in the case of an interrupted race.
+No protest or appeal may be lodged against a decision of whether a rider is actively competing in the case of an interrupted race.

-No protest and no appeal may be lodged against a decision of the International Jury based on a photo finish.
+No protest and no appeal may be lodged against a decision of the International Jury based on a jump start, a track limit violation or photo finish.

-All decisions of the International Jury must be communicated in writing to all affected parties.
+All decisions of the International Jury must be communicated in writing and/or by digital means to all affected parties.

 Decisions of the International Jury taken during track activities (practice and races) may be communicated on monitors.
 Such communications on public screens are considered valid notification.